 I am assisting with the development and implementation of authentic research labs to be incorporated into the introductory biology series at the UW (HHMI 'STEM Dawgs' project).
-These research experiences are based on experimental evolution in the bacterium Escherichia coli.
+These course-based undergraduate research experiences (CURE) - are based on experimental evolution in the bacterium Escherichia coli.

 - In the first set of labs students will explore evolution of antibiotic resistance and collateral effects by exposing E.coli to specific drug regimes and assessing competitive fitness and the minimum inhibitory concentration (MIC) of isolates.
 These modules highlights evolutionary phenomena from a population level.

 - In the second series of labs, students will analyze the products of their own evolution experiments (evolved bacterial isolates from the first course).
 Activities include: PCR/gel of a candidate gene, DNA sequence analysis, exploring protein sequence and structure analysis.

 The goal is to enabling students to trace genotype to phenotype at the cellular level, and connect evolution to molecular biology.
 It will also seek to engage early-career undergraduates in work that represents cutting edge science, potentially has applications for public health, and helps builds confidence and skills for high achievement in this and future science courses.

 This work is also partially funded by BEACON.

 Other/Past Research Interests